 07. Kimi Ryokan

-Rather than indulging in hotels, opt for warm family-style Japanese inns complete with tatami mats, polished wooden floors and fluffy futons.
-Built since the 1950s, Kimi Ryokan is inspired by the dream to bring travellers from all around the world together, connecting each other to different cultures and heritage.
-As one of the few ryokans left in Tokyo, Kimi Ryokan maintains Japanese traditions together with modern needs for the customers, to enjoy the full experience.
-If you have the time, indulge in the Japanese bath they provide, or gather at the rooftop terrace to talk to other travellers alike to meet friends from the other end of the world.
+Rather than indulging in a modern hotel, opt for a warm family-run Japanese inn complete with tatami mats, polished wooden floors and fluffy futons.
+Built in the 1950s, Kimi Ryokan aspires to create connections between travellers from all around the world.
+As one of the only few ryokans left in Tokyo, Kimi Ryokan successfully fuses Japanese traditional living together with modern comfort, to bring the best of both worlds to their customers.
+If you have the time, indulge in the Japanese bath they provide, or gather at the rooftop terrace to meet with other like-minded travellers for a cultural exchange with someone from another part of the world.
 You may realise that we are not all that different after all.